tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ### Installation
 We provide user multiple options how to install our library:

+#### 1.From installer file (.deb) - recommended
+- download suitable installer file
+- (optional) for .deb file, check the Lintian output, make sure there are no errors
+- make sure all prerequisites are matched - this is not hard-checked by the package
+- run the installer

-#### 1.From prebuilt .zip package
+#### 2.From prebuilt .zip package
 - download suitable version for your platform from the table below
 - extract the zip file to desired location.
 For linux, you may want to copy contents of the `include` folder to `usr/include/` and contents of `lib` folder to `/usr/lib/`.
-For Windows, you may want to copy contents of the extracted `clusterer_cuda` folder to `Program Files` and let cmake know about path to `clusterer_cuda-config.cmake`.
+For Windows, you may want to copy contents of the extracted `clusterer_cuda` folder to `C:/Program Files` and let cmake know about path to `clusterer_cuda-config.cmake`.
 The next step might not be required if the files were placed in standard locations like `/usr/lib`
 - letting cmake know about path to `clusterer_cuda-config.cmake` -  either set `CMAKE_PREFIX_PATH` to directory where `clusterer_cuda-config.cmake` is located or add it to environmental `PATH` variable.
-TBD

-#### 2.From installer file (.deb)
-- download suitable installer file
-- (optional) for .deb file, check the Lintian output, make sure there are no errors

 #### 3.From source
 - Request access to the repository by email - free for non-commercial applications
 - Create a build folder and generate build files with `cmake ..` or similar
-- build with `cmake --build . --config=Release`
+- Build with `cmake --build . --config=Release`

-- We kindly ask the users to cite the corresponding article [TBD]
+- Similarily to option 2 ("From prebuilt .zip package"), let cmake know the path to `clusterer_cuda-config.cmake` file

+If you struggle with installation, feel free to reach out by email.

 ### Linking

-- ## Use "find_package" from your cmakelists
+- ## Use `find_package` from your cmakelists

 We consider this to be the most convenient option.
+Based on the value of `CLUSTERER_CUDA_USE_STATIC` variable, the `clusterer_cuda-config.cmake` sets the variables `CLUSTERER_CUDA_INCLUDE_DIR` and `CLUSTERER_CUDA_LIBRARY`.
 An example part of cmake script can be found below:
 ```cmake
 set(CMAKE_BINARY_DIR "${CMAKE_CURRENT_LIST_DIR}/build/Release")
 set(CLUSTERER_CUDA_USE_STATIC ON)  # for static/dynamic linking